zachvalenta/jvns.ca/content/post/2018-04-28-debugging-a-segfault-on-linux.markdown

 If you want to know more about what these `%e`, `%p` parameters read, see [man core](http://man7.org/linux/man-pages/man5/core.5.html).

-It's important to know that `kernel.core_pattern` is a global settings -- it's good to be a little careful about changing it because it's possible that other systems depend
+It's important to know that `kernel.core_pattern` is a global settings -- it's good to be a little careful about changing it because it's possible that other systems depend on it being set a certain way.

 ### kernel.core_pattern & Ubuntu